notAperson535/OneClick-macOS-Simple-KVM/docs/index.md

 You have three options for using this repository, the [manual method](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/manual/), the [OneClick method](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/oneclick/), or [installing on Windows](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/windows/).

+To see the all of the links, whether you've done this before or just want to get to a specific part of the guide, click [here](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/links)

 ## Migrating (Coming from other repositories)

 If you want to come from other repositories, the guide is [here](https://notaperson535.github.io/OneClick-macOS-Simple-KVM/migrating)